 ‘General Hospital’: What’s Coming up for Valentin?
-Here’s What James Patrick Stewart Says
+Here’s What James Patrick Stuart Says

 A bombshell storyline on General Hospital earlier this year involved Valentin Cassadine and who his actual parents were.
 Now that all of this is over, the character has his eyes set on a lot of other things.

-In a recent interview, James Patrick Stewart, who portrays the character, spoke about what’s next for Valentin and much more.
+In a recent interview, James Patrick Stuart, who portrays the character, spoke about what’s next for Valentin and much more.

 Valentin Cassadine’s recent story on ‘General Hospital’